ionStici/frontend/3-js/intro/variables.md

 If we're trying to convert something to a number that is impossible to convert, an actual string for example, we will get the value of `NaN` which stands for _Not a Number_.
 JavaScript returns `NaN` whenever an operation that involves numbers fails to produce a new number, referring to _invalid number_.
 In case we check, we see that `typeof NaN` is `number`, a number but an invalid one.

+_Note:_ `-1` is a standard in programming, a number that shows us clearly that this has no meaning.

 JavaScript only converts to 3 types: number, string, boolean.
 However, in practice we rarely have to do it manually, because JavaScript does type coercion automatically for us in many situations.

 ### Type Coercion